25+ Tearing Paper Activities: Turn Ripping into Play & Learning

 This activity is similar to the contact paper collage but with glue instead.
 You can either use construction paper or cardboard.

-Your toddler can tear, place, and glue different paper types to create a textured collage.
+Children can tear, place, and glue different paper types to create a textured collage.

 Water + Tissue Paper Dye